Asian shares lower as strong data hit hopes for dovish Fed

 But investors are also eyeing the Fed, hoping it might slow the pace of interest rate hikes aimed at curbing stubbornly high inflation.

 The services sector, which makes up the biggest part of the U.S. economy, showed surprising growth in November, the Institute for Supply Management reported Monday.
-Business orders at U.S. factories and orders for durable goods in October also rose more than expected.
+Business orders at U.S. factories and orders for durable goods in October also rose more than expected, other reports said.

 That news is positive for the broader economy, but it complicates the Fed’s fight against inflation because it likely means the central bank will have to keep raising interest rates to bring down price pressures.